microbus-io/fabric/README.md

 <img src="./docs/tech/nutshell-1.drawio.svg">
 </p>

-Build your microservices on top of a `Connector` construct and use its simple API to communicate with other microservices using the familiar HTTP protocol.
+Build your microservices on top of a `Connector` construct and use its simple API to communicate with other microservices using familiar HTTP semantics.
 Under the hood, communication happens over a real-time messaging bus.

-Powerful features are provided out of the box:
+`Microbus` brings together the patterns and best practices that get it right from the get-go, all in a developer-friendly holistic framework that throws complexity under the bus:

+#### Reliable Transport
 * Unicast 1:1 request/response
 * Multicast 1:N publish/subscribe
 * Multiplexed connections